-How to Brew Coffee With a ChemexClick here to get our FREE weekly coffee lover newsletter!
+How to Brew Coffee With a ChemexSubscribe to our FREE weekly emails on finding and brewing amazing coffee!

 I have to say it: of all the gadgets and methods I get to try out, the Chemex is my favorite.
 It makes a clean, aromatic, delicious cup of coffee.
 More importantly, it’s a slow, involved process, and it’s downright fun.
 For someone aspiring to real coffee connoisseurship, this thing is a joy.